 What is the common reason for teeth grinding?

 The cause of bruxism is still unknown.
 However, the Bruxism Association posits that 70% of bruxism occurs as a result of anxiety or stress, particularly job-related stress.

 What is the common age for adults to experience teeth grinding?

-Most people experience teeth grinding at some point in their lives but most people who grind their teeth on a regular basis is most common for 25 to 44-year-olds.
+Most people experience teeth grinding at some point in their lives but most people who grind their teeth on a regular basis are 25 to 44-year-olds.